 Creating Iceberg tables in Snowflake involves using the CREATE ICEBERG TABLE command.
 Users must specify an external volume and a catalog (either Snowflake or an external one like AWS Glue).
 The process requires a running warehouse and can be done using SQL commands.

-For a more in-depth detailed tutorial, you can check out this youtube video:
+For a more in-depth tutorial, you can check out this YouTube video:

 Limitations of Snowflake Iceberg Table